LinkedInFinder/Android-application/README.md

 You can watch our demonstration at YouTube: https://youtu.be/T-Wo5MUlOso<br>

 ## Warning
-Please note that the our app interface has been optimized for Samsung Android 8 device, and we are sorry if its layout cannot display well on your mobile device.
+Please note that the our app interface has been optimized for **Samsung Android 8 device**, and we are sorry if its layout cannot display well on your mobile device.